adamdimopoulos/CMMCPolicyInitiative/README.md

 ## Prerequisites
 1. You should have a basic understanding of [Azure Policy and Policy Initiatives](https://azure.microsoft.com/en-us/services/azure-policy/) before applying this sample.
 Do not apply this Policy Initiative in any production subscription without first understanding and accepting the potential impact.

 2. There are separate policy initiatives for commercial and gov clouds.
 When deploying the initiative please select the appropriate file according to your tenant.
 For reference the file named 'CMMCL3_Policyinitiative.json' is for commercial deployments only.
-The file 'CMMCL3_Policyinitiaitve_Gov.json' is modified to work in Azure gov. deployments.
+The file named 'CMMCL3_Policyinitiaitve_Gov.json' is modified to work in Azure gov. deployments.

 ## Deployment
 1. Download this repo and extract to a desired local folder.